 Sunflower Jasmine Tea

-Sunflower’s Jasmine green tea is the kind of authentic but affordable Jasmine you might find in your local Chinese restaurant.
+Sunflower’s Jasmine green tea is the kind of authentic but affordable variety you might find in your local Chinese restaurant.

-Compared to other Jasmines, the flower scent of Sunflower Jasmine is relatively mild, and the tea flavor quite strong.
+Compared to other Jasmines, the flower scent is relatively mild, and the tea flavor quite strong.

-Like Valley of Teas’ Yin Hao, as a loose leaf, it can be re-brewed around three times before beginning to lose its flavor and aroma of Jasmine.
+Like Valley of Teas’ Yin Hao, as a loose leaf, it can be re-brewed around three times before beginning to lose its flavor and aroma.

 Princesses and queens and fairy-tale cities…is that still tea we’re talking about?